cmccammon/BeerV2/README.md

 Zum-Whol Beer logging app.

+With this app you can search for beer by name or brewery.
+Once you have found the beer you can save it with a comment and rating.

-Track and rate your beers to the perfect pint.
+"Track and rate your beers to the perfect pint."

 Things you may want to cover: